Binding an ASP.Net Control to a Generic List

 In this tutorial I will show you how to bind ASP.Net Control to a Generic List or array of objects and control how they dispay.

-.Net makes it very easy to bind its data objects to data controls, but there are times when you may wish to bind a generic, or even custom data structure, to a data control.
-This tutorial will show you how to bind a generic data object and a custom class to data-bound controls so that they behave the same as the .Net native data structures.
+.Net makes it very easy to bind its data objects to data controls, but sometimes, you may wish to bind a generic or even custom data structure to data control.
+This tutorial will show how to bind a generic data object and a custom class to data-bound controls to behave like the .Net native data structures.

 Binding ASP.Net Control to a Generic List

 In this first example, I will show you how to bind a simple List object to a drop-down box.
-First, we need some data, so I'm going to create a static list of colours.
+First, we need some data so that I will create a static list of colours.

 C#